callingsandesh/olap-design/README.md

 # Requirement identification
 -To find out the trends among the customers.

--To analyze their sales to invest more on product that are selling fast -To analyze their sales to invest more on product that are producing high profits -To analyze the sales to remove the potential products that are not doing so good.
+-To analyze their sales to invest more on product that are selling fast.

+-To analyze their sales to invest more on product that are producing high profits.

+-To analyze the sales to remove the potential products that are not doing so good.